igoriokas/web-crawler/README.md

 ## UI:
 ![](doc/Screenshot1.png)

-A simple UI for real-time tracking of crawl progress, errors, statistics, and logs.
+A simple UI for real-time tracking of crawl progress, errors, statistics, and logs.\
 It presents the same information found in report.txt, but in a graphical and live-updating format.

+* notes:
+  - *mean attempts* - average time (secs) taken by successful HTTP fetches only.
+  - *mean fetch duration* - average time (secs) taken by successful HTTP fetches only.
+  - *mean total duration* - average end-to-end processing time per successful page, including retries if any; failed pages are excluded.

 ## Architecture